alberto-lazari/masters-thesis/chapters/conclusion.typ

 ensuring that permissions are managed correctly within the virtual environment.
 However, the evaluation phase revealed critical challenges when the model interacts with Android's system components, such as content providers and networking operations.
-These limitations highlight the inherent complexity of Android's framework and the difficulties of accurately replicating it in a virtualized space.
+These limitations highlight the inherent complexity of Android's framework and the difficulties of accurately replicating it in a virtual space.

 While the current approach has proven effective for many basic use cases, it is clear that app-level virtualization reaches its limits when handling more complex, system-level interactions.